ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 > An object is simply a value or variable that has a method, A method is a function associated with a particular object.
 An Object Oriented program is the one that uses methods to express the properties and operations on each data structure.

+> Difference between Function and Method.
+A function is a block of organised, reusable code that is used to perform a single, related action.
+Method is a type of function through which one object communicate with another object.

 ## How to gauge the quality of Classes designed?
 Idea of class is getting more enhancements and upgrades.
 With these sophisticated way of defining class, comes with challenge to gauge the quality of the class being created.
 We definitely need a base to measure the quality of class.